erwanp/publib/README.rst

 set_style()

-Because some matplotlib parameters cannot be changed before the lines are plotted, they are called through the function buff_style() which:
+Because some matplotlib parameters cannot be changed before the lines are plotted, they are called through the function fix_style() which:

 - changes the minor ticks